Imagine you are planning a personal monthly budget.

-However, you may want to explore enlisting the help of an experienced marketing professional well-versed in SEM/SEO (paid and organic search) to boost your marketing and advertising efforts.
+However, you may want to enlist the help of an experienced marketing professional well-versed in SEM/SEO (paid and organic search) to boost your marketing and advertising efforts.

-An office space buzzing with busy people will get dirty very quickly.
+An office buzzing with people gets dirty quickly.

-Cleaning services are an often overlooked yet significant monthly operating cost to consider.
+Cleaning services are often overlooked yet a significant monthly operating cost to consider.

-That said, getting to an estimate figure for this monthly cost can be tricky.
+That said, getting an estimate for this monthly cost can be tricky.

 Professional cleaning service fees vary depending on several factors such as location, office size, and type of cleaning required.

-Moreover, some professional janitorial services charge by square foot, while others charge by the hour, and some even charge a flat monthly fee.
+Moreover, commercial janitorial services can charge by the square foot, while others charge by the hour, and some even charge a flat monthly fee.
 Check out Cost Owl’s helpful information on commercial cleaning company costs.

 Coffee & supplies

 A cup of coffee is an iconic symbol of the office.

-It has become standard practice to offer employees free coffee throughout their workday.
+It has become standard practice to offer employees free coffee and tea throughout their workday.